What is a good boating or sailing resume?

 In this part of your CV, you tell others your sailing level and background.
 Are you a beginner, a confirmed crew or a skipper?
 You will also describe your previous cruises, trips or offshore passages.
 In a few words, you can list your major and relevant accomplishments.
 You can summarize each experience but you can also be very accurate and add as many details as you want.

-- Example 1: A summary of your experience
+- Example 1: A summary of your boating experience

 - 2021: A few day sail on 25 feet boat in Newport, RI